isomerpages/sportsg-corp/media-centre/media-release/_posts/2021-07-23-post-A Hybrid GetActive 2021 to celebrate 56th birthday and support our Team Spore contingent in Tokyo.md

 **GASG Workout**
 <br>
 The GASG Workout 2021 aims to reach out, engage and uplift the community.
 This year’s workout will be part of National Day Parade (NDP) 2021’s Dance of the Nation initiative, which invites public to also submit their own dance-workout videos.
 Schools participating in this competition may also opt-in to be part of the National Day Parade collation, where selected submissions will be shared across NDP's social channels (applicable for entries submitted between 5 - 26 July 2021).
 The competition is open to all registered schools in Singapore, including Primary Schools, Secondary Schools, Institutes of Higher Learning, Special Education Schools, Madrasahs, and International Schools.
 Top 3 winners from each category and first 80 participating entries will receive attractive prizes.
-Submission period begun on 5 July and will close on 15 August 2021.
+Submission period began on 5 July and will close on 15 August 2021.

 **Nurture Kids Campaign (with elements from the Olympic Motto: “Faster, Higher, Stronger”!)**
 <br>